YardenBakish/BASIC-CPU-SIMULATOR/README.md

  The screen has a 352x288 frame buffer which at any time will store the current screen state. at the beginning all values are set to 0

-monitorx register contains the x coordinate where the cpu will change it's pixel value. equivallently to monitory register and y coordinate the monitordata register holds the pixel value which the CPU wishes to write
+monitorx register contains the x coordinate where the cpu will change it's pixel value. equivallently to monitory register and y coordinate. the monitordata register holds the pixel value which the CPU wishes to write

 **Timer**

 when changing the timerenable register value to 1 - the timer is activated. in each clock cycle where timer is enabled - timercurrent register's value is incremented by 1